99x/dynamodb-migrations/README.md

      dynamodb = {raw: new AWS.DynamoDB(options) , doc: new AWS.DynamoDB.DocumentClient(options) };
 ```

-Note: for the 'init' method, the migration directory path should be absolute path.
+Note: for the 'init' method, the migration directory path should be an absolute path.
 Following example shows how to refer the adbolute path
 ```
 var path = require('path');
 var relPath = 'migrations';